Tulane Essay Guide: 2024-2025

 Your Common App essay is a key part of your Tulane application.
 Tulane requires students to respond to the Common App essay prompt essays.

-Beyond the Common App essay, you’ll find three Tulane supplemental essays that are all optional this year.
-However, we recommend that you complete each Tulane supplemental essay to maximize your Tulane admissions odds, especially given the low Tulane University acceptance rate.
-Think of each Tulane essay prompt as a required part of the Tulane supplemental materials.
+Beyond the Common App essay, you’ll find one Tulane supplemental essay that is optional this year.
+However, we recommend that you complete the Tulane supplemental essay to maximize your Tulane admissions odds, especially given the low Tulane University acceptance rate.
+Think of the Tulane essay prompt as a required part of the Tulane supplemental materials.

 Remember, Tulane also receives your personal statement submitted through the Common App or the online Tulane application.
-This means that you will submit your Tulane essays as well as your Common App essay.
+This means that you will submit your Tulane essay as well as your Common App essay.

 Need some help writing your Common App essay?
 Get great tips from our Common App essay guide.